|

 The recommended solution is to consider correcting the application to

 use separate items for binary values.
-As an option changing the item
+As an option, changing the item

 to item type B (binary) indicates to Eloquence that no conversion

-is allowed an item.
+is allowed on that item.

 Value aliases (packed and zoned items used as search item)